karlosss/swisspair/README.md

 - A player who already had a bye will not get another bye
 - Players will play opponents of as equal match points as possible
   - If this is not possible, the algorithm will prefer downpairs of players at lower standings to players at higher standings
-- Optionally, the algorithm can prefer to pair the top 8 players against each other
+- Optionally, the algorithm can prefer to pair players by standings as much as possible, i.e. 1-2, 3-4, 5-6, ..., so called "power pairing"
   - This is important for draws into the top 8

 ## Implementation

+The algorithm is a hybrid between two algorithms: DFS and Minimum Cost Perfect Matching.
+The actual algorithm is chosen based on the number of players to pair: if there are less than 150 players, then Minimum Cost Perfect Matching is chosen.
+For more players, DFS is used.

 Players are separated into pods where each pod holds all players with the same amount of points.
 Then, a graph is built, where vertices represent players and edges between two players represent the fact that those two players could theoretically play against each other (they did not play against each other yet).